spinnylights/vulkan-notes/vulkan_notes.md

 previous stages to match the interpolation or auxiliary storage qualifiers of the fragment shader's inputs, though.

+The inputs of a fragment shader cannot be or contain a value of Boolean or opaque type, and its outputs cannot be or contain a value of Boolean, double-precision scalar or vector, opaque, matrix, or structure type.

 ###### In the compute shader

-Compute shaders don't support input variables (except for the ones they have built-in).
-They have to get their data through other means.
+Compute shaders don't support input or output variables (except for a few built-in inputs).
+They have to interface with the outside world through other means.